Determine what kind of sunscreen is best for your skin.

 Evolving - If you have a mole that looks different every time you check it, seek medical advice immediately.

-If these terms are unfamiliar to you, it might be a good idea to get acquainted with them.
+If these terms are unfamiliar to you, it's time to get acquainted with them.
 Getting educated on signs of skin damage and potential indicators of skin cancer may save your life.